njustesen/botbowl/README.md

 The home page lists active games.
 For each active game, you can click on a team to play it.
 If a team is disabled it is a bot and cannot be selected.
 Click hot-seat to play human vs. human on the same machine.

 ## Create a Bot
-To make you own bot you must implement the Agent class and it's three methods: new_game, act, and end_game which are called by the framework.
+To make you own bot you must implement the Agent class and its three methods: new_game, act, and end_game which are called by the framework.
 The act method must return an instance of the Action class.

 Take a look at our example here.